November 16/17, 2019.

 About the instructors

-Eric Purves BSc, RMT and Richard McIlmoyle BSc, DC are co-owners of Achieve Health Chiropractic and Massage Therapy in Victoria, BC.
+Eric Purves RMT, MRSc and Richard McIlmoyle BSc, DC are co-owners of Achieve Health Chiropractic and Massage Therapy in Victoria, BC.
 It is a 13 practitioner multidisciplinary healthcare clinic with a primary focus on using evidence-based strategies and incorporating a biopsychosocial approach for the treatment of acute and persistent pain problems.

-Eric has been a practicing RMT for over 12 years.
+Eric has been a practicing RMT since 2006.
 He was the lead developer, with support from the RMTBC and their Pain Management Advanced Practice Group, and is the primary faculty, for a chronic pain management workshop for RMT’s that he teaches through PainBC.
-He currently is completing his Masters in Rehabilitation Science at UBC.
+He recently is completed his Masters in Rehabilitation Science at UBC.

 Richard has been a practicing chiropractor for over 17 years.
 He is an associate faculty member at PainBC where he teaches chronic pain management to chiropractors.
-He currently is completing his graduate certificate in pain management through the University of Alberta.
+He recently completed his graduate certificate in pain management through the University of Alberta.